The Lion and the Rose: At the Dreadfort

 Ramsay hunts a woman with the assistance of his servant, Reek (formerly Theon), his bedwarmer Myranda, and his hounds.
 Roose and his wife, Walda, arrive at the Dreadfort.
 Roose, having intended to trade Theon to the Ironborn for Moat Cailin, is unable to do so and castigates Ramsay for torturing Theon.
 Ramsay demonstrates his brainwashing of Reek by being shaved by him while Ramsay coaxes out the true story about what happened to Bran and Rickon Stark.
 Roose orders Locke to eliminate the Stark boys, who pose a threat to his new position as Warden of the North.
 Ramsay suggests that they also kill Jon.
 Roose dispatches Locke to Castle Black, and orders Ramsay to retake Moat Cailin, hinting Ramsay may be legitimized if successful.

 Beyond the Wall

-After stopping at a weirwood, Bran has strange visions, including the same one of a ruined and snowbound Red Keep that Daenerys had in the House of the Undying, a dragon above King's Landing, a large weirwood further North, and a voice telling him to go there.
+After stopping at a weirwood, Bran has strange visions, including the same one of a ruined and snowbound Red Keep that Daenerys had in the House of the Undying, a dragon above King's Landing, a figure with glowing blue eyes approaching an altar made of ice, and a large weirwood further north, with a voice telling him to go there.
 He tells his companions he knows where they must go.